CSR Tools

 2. Comprehensive module (additional optional information for a detailed sustainability assessment)

-• Climate strategy & reduction targets
+• Climate strategy and reduction targets

 • Risk management in relation to sustainability